MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-configmgr.md

 > The policies and configurations covered in this document are based on working best practices.
 It is highly recommended that you review, test, and validate according to the needs of your environment.

 ## Scope
 This article covers recommendations for moving a subset of devices to Current Channel for Microsoft 365 Apps, using Microsoft Configuration Manager.
 As Current Channel is receiving updates on a fast cadence, a best practise is to leverage the Office CDN instead.
+Managing Current Channel updates through the Microsoft Configuration Manager infrastructure is certainly possible, but generates a lot of church on the network and distribution points.

-The implementation steps below will walk you through the process of detaching devices from COnfiguration Manager's update control over Microsoft 365 Apps and redirecting those to the Office CDN.
+The implementation covers how to separate a subset of devices out, assign client policies to lift the Configuration Manager’s control over Microsoft 365 Apps updates to them and redirect them to the Office CDN.
+Going forward, those devices will receive updates directly from the Office CDN and no longer from the Configuration Manager infrastructure.

 If you are managing your Microsoft 365 Apps updates through other technologies, please refer to the articles on Intune, Configuration Manager or Servicing Profiles.